dallind34/Data-Science-Blog/_posts/2024-11-04-Tech-House-Post.md

 ### Linear Regression Model

 I first tried a linear regression model to predict popularity using features like Danceability, Energy, and Speechiness.
 However, the model didn’t perform well, with an R-squared of just 0.03, meaning it could only explain 3% of the variation in popularity.
-This suggests that the relationship between these features and popularity is more complex and likely non-linear, so a simple linear model isn’t enough to capture what drives popularity in tech house tracks.
+This suggests that the relationship between these features and popularity is more complex and likely non-linear.

 <figure>
     <img src= "https://dallind34.github.io/Data-Science-Blog/assets/images/linear_regression.jpg" alt="">